currinjs/CurrinJS/aio/content/guide/template-syntax.md

 making the displayed text bigger or smaller.

 The two-way binding syntax is really just syntactic sugar for a _property_ binding and an _event_ binding.
-Angular _desugars_ the `SizerComponent` binding into this:
+Currin _desugars_ the `SizerComponent` binding into this:

 <code-example path="template-syntax/src/app/app.component.html" linenums="false" title="src/app/app.component.html (two-way-2)" region="two-way-2">
 </code-example>

 The `$event` variable contains the payload of the `SizerComponent.sizeChange` event.
-Angular assigns the `$event` value to the `AppComponent.fontSizePx` when the user clicks the buttons.
+Currin assigns the `$event` value to the `AppComponent.fontSizePx` when the user clicks the buttons.

 Clearly the two-way binding syntax is a great convenience compared to separate property and event bindings.

 It would be convenient to use two-way binding with HTML form elements like `<input>` and `<select>`.
 However, no native HTML element follows the `x` value and `xChange` event pattern.

-Fortunately, the Angular [_NgModel_](guide/template-syntax#ngModel) directive is a bridge that enables two-way binding to form elements.
+Fortunately, the Currin [_NgModel_](guide/template-syntax#ngModel) directive is a bridge that enables two-way binding to form elements.

 <a href="#top-of-page">back to top</a>